-- 5. For the purposes of this Act - - (a)(i) one company is an affiliate of another company if one of them is the subsidiary of the other, or both are subsidiaries of the same company, or each of them is controlled by the same person; and - (ii) if two companies are affiliated with the same company at the same time, they are affiliated with each other; - (b) a company is controlled by a person if any shares of the company carrying voting rights sufficient to elect a majority of the directors of the company are, except by way of security only, held directly or indirectly by or on behalf of that person; - (c) a company is the holding company of another if that other company is its subsidiary; and - (d) a company is a subsidiary of another company if it is controlled by that other company.
+- 5. For the purposes of this Act- - (a) one company is an affiliate of another company if one of them is the subsidiary of the other, or both are subsidiaries of the same company, or each of them is controlled by the same person; - (b) if 2 companies are affiliated with the same company at the same time, they are affiliated with each other; - (c) a company is controlled by a person if any shares of the company carrying voting rights sufficient to elect a majority of the directors of the company are, except by way of security only, held directly or indirectly by or on behalf of that person; - (d) a company is the holding company of another if that other company is its subsidiary; and - (e) a company is a subsidiary of another company if it is controlled by that other company.